Eight ways to impress law firms on open days

 How open days vary from firm to firm

 Not all firms run open days so you need to check the websites of the organisations that you’re interested in.
-However, even if a firm doesn’t have a planned open day, you can still phone the recruitment team to see about arranging an informal visit.
-It won’t be the same as an official open day but don’t underestimate how useful the chance to ask recruiters and trainees questions can be.
+However, even if a firm doesn’t have a planned open day, you can still phone the recruitment team to ask questions or ask if you can be put in touch with a trainee to ask them questions.

 Applying for law firms' open days